-- New agents in evaluation: topotecan-irinotecan combination, temozolomide and I-131-MIGB.
-Controlled studies do not exist - Immunotherapy with humanized antibodies linked to IL-2 showed improvement of survival - Retinoids as inducer of apoptosis - Targeted agents to the underlying pathogenic mechanism such as tyrokinase inhibitor, ALKase inhibitor (see above)
+- New agents in evaluation: topotecan-irinotecan combination, temozolomide, and 131-MIGB.
+Controlled studies do not exist. - Immunotherapy with humanized antibodies linked to IL-2.
+Retinoids as inducer of apoptosis. - Targeted agents to the underlying pathogenic mechanism such as tyrosine kinase inhibitors and inhibitors of ALK (see above).